 We know that health professionals can actually help people at this phase of their lives change behavior, exercise more and lose weight.

-Join me next week as I wrap up this section with exciting outcomes highlighting what current literature shows.
+Join me next week as I wrap up the healthy weight and physical activity coverage with exciting outcomes highlighting what current literature shows.

 If you’ve been newly diagnosed with breast cancer, do you know which foods are best to include in your breast cancer diet?
 For a customized nutrition plan, practical tips and education from a qualified nutrition professional and breast cancer survivor, CLICK HERE.